lawrennd/old_talks/_ai/includes/conversation-computer.md

 Embodiment factors encapsulate a profound thing about the nature of humans.
 Our locked in intelligence means that we are striving to communicate, so we put a lot of thought into what we’re communicating with.
 And if we’re communicating with something complex, we naturally anthropomorphize them.

-We give our dogs, our cats and our cars human motivations.
+We give our dogs, our cats, and our cars human motivations.
 We do the same with our computers.
 We anthropomorphize them.
 We assume that they have the same objectives as us and the same constraints.
 They don’t.

 This means, that when we worry about artificial intelligence, we worry about the wrong things.
 We fear computers that behave like more powerful versions of ourselves that will struggle to outcompete us.

 In reality, the challenge is that our computers cannot be human enough.
 They cannot understand us with the depth we understand one another.
 They drop below our cognitive radar and operate outside our mental models.

 The real danger is that computers don’t anthropomorphize.
-They’ll make decisions in isolation from us without our supervision, because they can’t communicate truly and deeply with us.}
+They’ll make decisions in isolation from us without our supervision because they can’t communicate truly and deeply with us.}

 \endif